thompsian/BuyAPI/README.md

 ### Branches are the planned stages of development:

-1. MVP - Can add shopping locations and items for each location
+1. mvp - Can add shopping locations and items for each location
 2. Authentication - Users must be authenticated prior to using application.
 Protected routes.
 3. Feature - Add additional input options and display options.
 Polished user experience.